rthurston1/Team01-Web-Application-Cherish/team/m2/data.md

 ## Data Sources
 - **User-Input Data:** Entered by the user.
 - **System-Generated Data:** Data is taken from user inputs and distributed to various sections in the application.
+- **IndexedDB:** A client-side database used to store and collect data inputted by the user.

+## IndexedDB Integration
+The indexedDB design is very simple.
+The application can make requests to retrieve or store data.

+### Data Retrieval
+  - While on the main page (the calendar) the user clicks on any date.
+Then the application makes `get` request to the database to fetch the data for the clicked on day.
+After retrieving the data, the app loads up the day view with the stored data.
+  - If the key (date clicked on) is not found in the database, then a new blank entry is initialized.

+### Data Collection
+  - After the user submit a check-in or saves their journal entry for a given day, the application makes a `put` request to store/update a day entry in the database.